 Global manufacturing data over the past few years indicates a steady shift toward ASEAN, reflected across sectors such as electronics, furniture, footwear, and food processing.
-As part of this broader regional movement, Vietnam has emerged as one of the key destinations attracting increased production and supply chain diversification from international buyers.
+As part of this broader regional movement, Vietnam has emerged as one of the key destinations, with industrial production forecast to rise 6.7% in 2026 as manufacturers remain optimistic about new orders and capacity expansion (BUSINESS FORUM MAGAZINE, 2026)

 These numbers reflect a structural realignment as companies move to ASEAN-integrated sourcing models, seeking resilience, cost competitiveness, and multi-market production bases.